Keynote Speakers (confirmed)

 Josh Cameron, PhD, Centre of Resilience for Social Justice, University of Brighton, UK

-Dr Josh Cameron is principal lecturer and member of the university's research centre of excellence - the Centre of Resilience for Social Justice, School of Health Sciences, University of Brighton.
+Dr Josh Cameron is Reader in Occupational Therapy and member of the university's research centre of excellence – the Centre of Resilience for Social Justice, School of Health Sciences, University of Brighton.
 He worked as an occupational therapist in adult mental health services before becoming a senior lecturer in occupational therapy at the University of Brighton.
 Resilience is a central area of his research.
 He became interested in resilience while researching the return-to-work experiences of workers with mental health problems for his PhD.
 This research found that resilience arose from a combination of internal and external factors and found that this understanding of resilience can help explain how people can be supported to return to work in a sustainable manner that respects their well-being.

 Dr. Christine Chapparo, University of Sydney, Australia